How we can help?

 Both options offer you an escape from the trap of daily employment, but the right option for you may depend on your circumstances, the type of work, and how inclined you are to run your own business.

-Your own limited company can be the most tax-efficient way to manage your income, but comes with responsibilities and obligations as a business owner.
+Your own limited company can be the most tax-efficient way to manage your income.
+But it comes with responsibilities and obligations as a business owner.
 The administration side is more complicated, and compliance with IR35 will be an issue.

 We will sit down with you, take the time to get to know your business and recommend the best VAT scheme to suit your operation.
-Why not give us a call today?
-A member of our team will be happy to walk you through the options.
+Give us a call today and a member of our team will be happy to walk you through the options.

 These are both taxes around your business income, but they each deal with very different circumstances.